LumingSun/ML4DB-paper-list/README.md

 * The PGM-index: a fully-dynamic compressed learned index with provable worst-case bounds (VLDB 2020)
 * A Tutorial on Learned Multi-dimensional Indexes (SIGSPATIAL 2020)
 * Why Are Learned Indexes So Effective?
 (ICML 2020)
+* Learned Indexes for a Google-scale Disk-based Database (arXiv 2020)
 * Tsunami: A Learned Multi-dimensional Index for Correlated Data and Skewed Workloads (VLDB 2021)
 * A Lazy Approach for Efficient Index Learning (2021)
 * The RLR-Tree: A Reinforcement Learning Based R-Tree for Spatial Data (arXiv 2021)